Aceinna/python-imu380/README.md

 This is core driver for the DMU38x family of IMU's.
 It can do the following functions:

 - automatically discover a DMU38x connected to serial port  TODO: make faster and more reliable
-- log data to local file or azure cloud TODO: add system for using user keys
+- log data to local file or azure cloud TODO: add system for using user specific access_token and storage location
 - parse various ouput packets:  TODO: complete and test all packet types, as well as custom user packet from OpenIMU
 - read/write and get/set EEPROM fields
 - upgrade firmware of device